|

 Definition: The diversity and variety of plants, animals and |

 "WHAT IS THE ORIGIN of biological diversity?
 This profoundly important problem can be most quickly solved by recognizing that evolution creates two patterns across time and space.
 Think of a butterfly species with blue wings as it evolves into another species with purple wings.
 Evolution has occurred but leaves only one kind of butterfly.
 Now think of another butterfly species, also with blue wings.
 In the course of its evolution it splits into three species, bearing purple, red, and yellow wings respectively.
 The two patterns of evolution which is vertical change plus the splitting of the original population into multiple races or species.
 The first blue butterfly experienced pure vertical change without speciation.
 The second blue butterfly experienced pure vertical change plus speciation.
 Speciation requires vertical evolution, but vertical evolution does not require speciation.
-The origin of most biological diversity, in a phrase, is a side product of evolution." |
+The origin of most biological diversity, in a phrase, is a side product of evolution."
+The Diversity of Life, p.
+51 |

 - Richard E. Leaky in his book, The Sixth Extinction, p.
 221